-Out of the 44 undergraduate students at Beth Hamedrash Shaarei Yosher Institute, 12 (about 27%) are considered first-time/full-time degree seekers.
+Out of the 22 degree seeking undergraduates new to Beth Hamedrash Shaarei Yosher Institute in 2016, 12 (about 55%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Beth Hamedrash Shaarei Yosher Institute may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Beth Hamedrash Shaarei Yosher Institute about graduation rates for other more appropriate groups of students.

 Only 0.0% of first-time/full-time students graduate from Beth Hamedrash Shaarei Yosher Institute on time (two or four years depending on the degree) and only 33.3% graduate at all, ranking this school below average in both categories when compared nationally.

 Based on the caliber of first-time/full-time students that attend Beth Hamedrash Shaarei Yosher Institute we would have expected an overall graduation rate of 32.2%.
 This is on par with the actual rate at which the college graduates students and suggests that Beth Hamedrash Shaarei Yosher Institute is performing on average when the previous academic achievement of students is factored in.